Extra-pair copulation: In human females

-From an evolutionary perspective, females have to invest a lot more in their offspring than males due to prolonged pregnancy and child rearing, and a child has a better chance of survival and development with two parents involved in child-rearing.
+From an evolutionary perspective, females have to invest a lot more in their offspring than males due to prolonged pregnancy and child rearing; a child has a better chance of survival and development with two parents involved in child-rearing.
 Therefore, extra-pair copulations have a greater cost for women because they put the support and resources that their mate can offer at risk by copulating outside the relationship.
 There is also the increased risk of sexually transmitted infections, which is suggested as a possible evolutionary reason for the transition from polygamous to monogamous relationships in humans.
 Despite this, females do seek out extra-pair copulation, with some research finding that women's levels of infidelity are equal to that of men's, although this evidence is mixed.
 Due to the increased risk, there is more confusion about the evolutionary benefits of extra-pair copulation for females.

 The most common theory is that women mate outside of the monogamous relationship to acquire better genetic material for their offspring.
 A female in a relationship with a male with 'poorer genetic quality' may try to enhance the fitness of her children and therefore the continuation of her own genes by engaging in extra-pair copulation with better quality males.
 A second theory is that a woman will engage in extra-pair copulation to seek additional resources for herself or her offspring.
 This is based on observations from the animal world in which females may copulate outside of their pair-bond relationship with neighbours to gain extra protection, food or nesting materials.
 Finally, evolutionary psychologists have theorized that extra-pair copulation is an indirect result of selection on males.
 The alleles in males that promote extra-pair copulation as an evolutionary strategy to increase reproductive success is shared between sexes leading to this behaviour being expressed in females.

-There are also social factors involved in extra-pair copulation.
+There are also social factors affecting the likelihood of extra-pair copulation.
 Both males and females have been found to engage in more sexual behaviour outside of the monogamous relationship when experiencing sexual dissatisfaction in the relationship, although how this links to evolutionary theory is unclear.
 Surveys have found cultural differences in attitudes towards infidelity, though it is relatively consistent that female attitudes are less favorable toward infidelity than male attitudes.
+For women, the social costs of EPC may be greater, including higher levels of social disapprobation.
+This has a range of consequences, depending on cultural and personal circumstances.
+Known or suspected EPC by women may result in lowered life chances for any offspring, or the woman being at higher risk of violence and homicide, for example.